sanjar-notes/reactjs-testing/home/4_resource_itineraries/1_RTL_The_Net_Ninja/5_Locator_priority.md

 3. `byPlaceholderText`
 4. `byText` - the most generic but of sufficient high priority.

-If these are not useful, use the Semantic queries or testID, because users will never see (i.e. usually) these.
+If these are not useful, then use the Semantic queries or testID, because users will never see (i.e. usually) these.